 Taking part in a Car Accident is a traumatizing experience to endure, and it is difficult to know in advance how you would react to it.
 It is possible that you may panic, and become either nervous or frightened.
 These natural reactions might lead you to make a poor decision.
 If you left the scene of an accident, though your actions are understandable, you may nevertheless be exposed to serious consequences.

-In Pennsylvania, leaving the scene of an accident is a criminal traffic violation which carries penalties including: prison time, costly fines, and the suspension of your driver’s license.
-You will need to hire an intelligent attorney to aggressively protect your rights.
+In Pennsylvania, leaving the scene of an accident is a criminal traffic violation which carries penalties including: prison time, costly fines, and the Suspension of Your Driver’s License.
+You will need to hire an intelligent Philadelphia Criminal Defense Attorney to aggressively protect your rights.

 Why were You Ticketed for Leaving the Scene of an Accident?

 In Pennsylvania, if you were the driver in an accident in which there was damage to another vehicle or to property, then you must: